 - 1 pinch salt

 Add cranberries, sugar, and salt to the bowl of a food processor.
 Pulse to combine until coarsely chopped, or longer to reach desired consistency.

 Serve immediately, or store in a covered container in the refrigerator until ready to serve.
 Will keep for up to one week stored in the refrigerator.

 - We love this classic cranberry relish because it’s all about the cranberries taking center stage without any spices or citrus flavorings.
 But hey, it’s your kitchen so be your own cranberry sauce boss.
 Add some orange zest, go for a chutney-like relish by stirring in some chopped walnuts, diced apples, and cinnamon, or turn it into a salsa by adding finely chopped onion and cilantro.

 - If you’re looking to keep this refined sugar-free, try using maple syrup, agave syrup or honey in place of regular sugar.
 Start off with 1/4 cup and adjust from there based on your taste preference.

 - To make a cranberry aioli, stir some cranberry sauce into mayonnaise for a holiday-inspired spread to use on all those Thanksgiving turkey leftovers.

-- A Mexican twist.
+- Ready for some salsa with a twist?
 Turn your cranberry sauce into a cranberry salsa by stirring in some finely chopped raw onions, salsa, and a squeeze of fresh lime juice.

 - For a quick dessert, fold leftover cranberry relish into freshly whipped cream for an easy cranberry fool.